KSP-KOS/KOS/doc/source/language/variables.rst

 find an existing one by looking up the "scope stack", ``SET`` only is capable of creating **global** variables.  *(That's the second difference.)*

+Also, be aware that DECLARE, in effect, is actually *incapable* of creating global variables.
+There is an implicit scope block of "limited to the current script file" or "limited to the interpreter" when the DECLARE statement is used even at the outermost nesting level of a script.

 ``LOCK``